Richard Arlen: Career

-In 1968, he appeared on Petticoat Junction playing himself.
+He appeared on the November 9, 1968 episode of Petticoat Junction playing himself.
 The episode was called "Wings" and it was in direct reference to the 1927 silent movie Wings.

 Arlen appeared in westerns, such as Lawman, Branded, Bat Masterson, Wanted: Dead or Alive, Wagon Train, and Yancy Derringer, and in such drama/adventure programs as Ripcord, Whirlybirds, Perry Mason, The New Breed, Coronado 9, and Michael Shayne.

-Political views
+Personal life

 Arlen supported Barry Goldwater in the 1964 United States presidential election.

+Arlen married actress Jobyna Ralston in January 1927, and they had one son.
+She divorced him in 1945 claiming in court that he had "packed up" and left her.
+He got married again in 1946 to New York socialite Margaret Kinsella.

 Death

-On March 28, 1976, Arlen died in North Hollywood, California.
-He was interred at Holy Cross Cemetery in Culver City, California.
+On March 28, 1976, Arlen died of pulmonary emphysema in North Hollywood, California.